100 million people watch videos online every day.

 We recently did this for one of our clients, a composite decking company called Fiberon.
 For this testimonial video, we included quotes from the video as well as a description under it that tells Google about the video and also makes viewers want to click to learn more.

 Including video in an introductory email can reduce the number of subscriber opt-outs by up to 75%.
 The great thing about video is that it doesn’t just serve one purpose.
 Using videos in emails is one of many ways that you can re-purpose content.
 Keep in mind that not all mail clients allow for video streaming, so make sure you provide a link to the hosted video as well.

 Share on Twitter, LinkedIn, Facebook and Google+.

 Video is easy to share and interact with on Social Media platforms, especially on Facebook since they now auto-play their videos.
 According to recent research, videos uploaded to Facebook's native player have the most organic (unpaid) News Feed reach (8.7%, on average) of any post type on the social platform.
 That means you may want to try uploading your videos directly to Facebook when you share on their site.

 Let users share for you by allowing video embeds.

 You may think that keeping viewers on your site is the best way to build brand awareness, but making a video shareable can expand your reach exponentially.
 Just make sure that you include your branding in the video so viewers know that you produced it.

 Now that you’ve read through these Video SEO tips, you may be feeling a little overwhelmed.

-Just download our free PDF checklist and put it somewhere handy so you can refer to it every time you post a new video.
+Download the checklist below and put it somewhere handy so you can refer to it every time you post a new video.
 (Hint: You can also use it to optimize videos you've already posted so that they will perform better in the future.)